RNCTX/kong-ddwrt-v3-readonly-nginx/README.md

 6. Run nginx once so it can chown all of its directories on /opt to itself (/opt/etc/init.d/S80nginx start && /opt/etc/init.d/S80nginx stop)
 7. In your Administration -> Commands -> Startup, add a command to read-only the internal flash at boot: (mount --bind /jffs/opt /opt && mount -o remount,ro /opt)
 8. Reboot the router

+You could of course slightly modify the above to support read-only USB sticks as well, if you prefer that to the internal flash.

 Here's the Makefile diff if you wish to compile yourself...